umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 * When the project spins up, you'll be prompted to login to verify the upgrade
 * On the installation screen you need to verify the upgrade:
     ![Verify upgrade](images/upgrade-screen.png)
-* Hit **Continue**
+* Hit **Continue** - this will complete upgrading the database
 * The upgrade will finish up
 * When it's complete you will be sent to the Umbraco backoffice

-Make sure that everything works on the local clone and that you can run the project without any errors.
+Make sure that everything works on the local clone and that you can **run the project without any errors**.

 ## Push upgrade to Cloud